Total Carbon Footprint

 Designing greener products means considering the environmental impact of the materials used to make them.
 From the glass, plastic and metal in our products to the paper and ink in our packaging, our goal is to continue leading the industry in reducing or eliminating environmentally harmful substances.

 For decades, the electronics industry commonly used toxic substances such as arsenic, brominated flame retardants (BFRs), mercury, phthalates and polyvinyl chloride (PVC).
 Although most parts of the world still allow the use of these substances, Apple has sought better alternatives.
-Take AC power cords.
+Take AC power leads.
 For several years, Apple worked closely with material suppliers to develop PVC-free and phthalate-free custom compounds that met high standards for durability, safety and environmental impact.
-We then worked with regulators around the world to validate and certify PVC-free power cords, even in regions where standards did not exist.
+We then worked with regulators around the world to validate and certify PVC-free power leads, even in regions where standards did not exist.
 In the majority of our markets, we now offer PVC-free cables, and we will continue to bring these cables to other regions as we receive certifications.

 Apple has also eliminated BFRs from thousands of components, putting us years ahead of others in our industry.
 And we use mercury-free LED backlights and arsenic-free glass in every display we make.